scrapinghub/frontera/docs/source/index.rst

    topics/overview
    topics/run-modes
-   topics/frontier-at-a-glance
-   topics/installation

 :doc:`topics/overview`
     Understand what Frontera is and how it can help you.

 :doc:`topics/run-modes`
-    Frontera run modes: single process, distributed spiders and backends.

-:doc:`topics/frontier-at-a-glance`
-    Understand what Frontera is and how it can help you (old).

-:doc:`topics/installation`
-    Get Frontera installed on your computer.

-Basic concepts
+    High level architecture and Frontera run modes.

+Using Frontera
 ==============

 .. toctree::
    :hidden:

-   topics/what-is-frontera
-   topics/architecture
+   topics/installation
    topics/frontier-objects
-   topics/frontier-api
+   topics/frontier-middlewares
+   topics/frontier-canonicalsolvers
+   topics/frontier-backends
+   topics/own_crawling_strategy
+   topics/scrapy-integration
    topics/frontera-settings

-:doc:`topics/what-is-frontera`
-    Learn what Frontera is and how to use it.

-:doc:`topics/architecture`
-    See how Frontera works and its different components.
+:doc:`topics/installation`
+    HOWTO and Dependencies options.

 :doc:`topics/frontier-objects`
-    Understand the classes used to represent links and pages.
+    Understand the classes used to represent requests and responses.

-:doc:`topics/frontier-api`
+:doc:`topics/frontier-middlewares`
+    Filter or alter information for links and documents.

+:doc:`topics/frontier-canonicalsolvers`
+    Identify and make use of canonical url of document.

+:doc:`topics/frontier-backends`
+    Define your own crawling policy and custom storage.

+:doc:`topics/own_crawling_strategy`
+    Implementing own crawling strategy for distributed backend.

+:doc:`topics/scrapy-integration`
-    Learn how to use the frontier.
+    Learn how to use Frontera with Scrapy.

 :doc:`topics/frontera-settings`
-    See how to configure Frontera.
+    Settings reference.

 Extending Frontera